The more you know about and understand your medicines, the more likely you are to take them safely.

 - Is the medicine for a short time or is it expected to be for life?

 - If I feel better, can I just stop taking it?

 - Do I need to slowly reduce the dose or can I just stop taking it?

 6. Does the medicine interact with medicines that I'm already taking?

 Taking some medicines together may cause side effects or affect the way the medicine works in some way.
 This is called an interaction.
-Interactions can happen with prescription medicines, over-the-counter (OTC) medicines, vitamin and mineral supplements, herbal or natural remedies, food and alcohol, or with illegal drugs.
+Interactions can happen with prescription medicines, over-the-counter medicines, vitamin and mineral supplements, herbal or natural remedies, food and alcohol or illegal drugs.
 Before you take a new medicine or supplement, always ask your pharmacist about any interactions.